alk-language/k-semantics/bin/README.md

 ```> pathToK/bin/kompile alk.k```

-This will generate a file called `alk-kompiled` in the same directory.
+This will generate `alk-kompiled` in the same directory.

 2. Add `bin` (the folder where this README file resides) into your system's PATH.